huaminghuangtw/Evergreen-Notes/Permanent-Notes/stress and anxiety.md

 The phenomenon of “empathic stress” causes individuals who are exposed to people who are stressed to experience stress themselves.

-* If someone feels **同情 compassion (“I want to relieve your suffering.”)** for a stressed person instead of **同理 empathy (“I feel your suffering.”)**, they may be less likely to take on that person's stress.
+* If someone feels **同情 compassion (“I want to relieve your suffering.”)** for a stressed person instead of **同理 empathy (“I feel your suffering.”)**, they may be less likely to take on that person’s stress.

 ---

 # 3Q Filters Test

 * If you want to curb stress, you need to curate your thoughts.
-* Run them through Jon Acuff's 3 filters:
+* Run them through Jon Acuff’s 3 filters:
 	* _Is it true?_
 	* _Is it helpful?_
 	* _Is it kind?_
-* If they're not accurate, not serving you and making you feel worse, discard them immediately.
+* If they’re not accurate, not serving you and making you feel worse, discard them immediately.

 ---